dh4gan/sgd-grid/README.md

-# `sgd_grid` - generate grids of 1D self-gravitating disc models
+# sgd_grid - generate grids of 1D self-gravitating disc models
 ================================================================

+This repository computes physical properties of self-gravitating protostellar discs.
+The code returns a grid of disc models as a function of input accretion rate and outer disc radius (for a given set of input disc parameters).

+This code has been used in the following publications:

+Forgan & Rice (2011), MNRAS, 417, pp 1928-1937

+Forgan & Rice (2013a), MNRAS, 430, pp 2082-2089

+Forgan & Rice (2013b), MNRAS, 432, pp 1796-1801

+Forgan et al (2016), MNRAS, 463, pp 957-964

+with modified versions also appearing in

+Hall, Forgan et al (2016), MNRAS, 458, pp 306-318

 Features
 --------

-This code produces two Fortran programs:
+This code produces three Fortran programs:

 `sgd_grid`
 `calc_observables`
+`calc_pebble_accretion`

 `sgd_grid` calculates a grid of steady state self-gravitating disc models, given a range of values for accretion rate and disc outer radii.

-The models are computed assuming a fixed Toomre Q parameter (details can be found in +++))

-It also calculates fragmentation criteria using the Jeans mass in spiral arm formalism of Forgan and Rice (2011), MNRAS, 417, pp 1928-1937.
+The models are computed assuming a fixed Toomre Q parameter, and also provide fragmentation criteria using the Jeans mass in spiral arm formalism of (full details in Forgan and Rice (2011), MNRAS, 417, pp 1928-1937).
+This also allows an estimate of the initial disc fragment mass.

-`calc_observables` is run on the output from `sgd_grid` to produce observed fluxes at different wavelengths, as well as estimates of the observed disc mass from dust emission, and the true disc mass.
+`calc_observables` is run on the output from `sgd_grid` to produce observed fluxes at different wavelengths, as well as estimates of the observed disc mass from dust emission and the true disc mass (see Forgan & Rice 2013b, Forgan et al 2016)

+`calc_pebble_accretion` is also run on output from `sgd_grid` to determine whether streaming instabilities are likely for grains of a given size/Stokes number, as well as the expected pebble accretion of disc fragments

 Compiling and Running